daithioc95/MS2/README.md

 - The user can contact the company for any further information by navigating the contact page.
 <img src="assets/images/user_story_testing/contact.PNG">

-- The user can then scroll down to the "Want to contact us?" form where they can enter their name, emails and query which will be routed to the company.
+- The user can then scroll down to the "Want to contact us?" form where they can enter their name, email address and query which will be routed to the company.
 <img src="assets/images/user_story_testing/contact_info.PNG">

 ### Browsers